Keypoints

 Keypoints may be represented by their coordinates in the image or by a feature descriptor that captures the immediate surroundings' texture or appearance.

-How are keypoints used in computer vision?
+How are Keypoints used in Feature Matching?